How To Manage Agency Cash Flow

 1. Develop a Cash Flow Forecasting Model

 Developing a cash flow forecasting model helps you understand if you have enough cash to run your agency and expand it.
 Are there certain payments that you know are consistent?
 Are you aware of a large-budget client coming down the pipeline in your next quarter?
+Are you equipped to predict what a future cash flow looks like?

 This is all about trying to see into the future to understand the expenses that will happen and the revenue that the agency is expecting to receive.
 By using and updating a forecast, it’s easier to see deviations–such as revenue not coming in at expected levels or expenses coming in higher than expected–which can be early warning signs of an impending crisis.